TylorS/typed/apps/website/content/guides/ui-carousel.md

 only that pointer-paused state.
 Focus entry clears the pending pointer resume.
 These transitions are already supplied, but they only affect motion if the application's scheduler honors the flag.

-The [APG carousel pattern](https://www.w3.org/WAI/ARIA/apg/patterns/carousel/) explains the need to let people stop rotation and read content without unexpected replacement.
-For an automatic variant, put a clearly labeled rotation control before rotating content in the tab sequence, derive its label from paused state, and test focus and hover interactions together.
-Account for reduced-motion preferences and distinguish automatic updates from user-requested transitions in announcement policy.
-The primitive does not supply an automatic live region or a motion preference service.
+For automatic rotation, put a labeled `RotationControl` before the slides and derive its label from `paused`.
+The [APG carousel pattern](https://www.w3.org/WAI/ARIA/apg/patterns/carousel/) covers stop/start controls and announcements.
+The primitive supplies neither a live region nor reduced-motion policy.

 ## Visibility is not lifetime